Tiny Homes, Philosophy, et al. ia With Daniel Sanderson

 Efficiency in Economics With a Tiny Home

 Daniel Sanderson's strong push toward a philosophy of betterment and minimalism adds more than a simple wish for more precise thinking or environmentalism.
-It also has a layer of business understanding, tying back into the importance of philosophy in the business world.
+It also has a layer of business understanding, tying back to the importance of philosophy in the business world.

 The Success and Failure of Life and Tiny Homes